Iryna1V/grocery-list/README.md

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.

-You should use comand in еру terminal: npm run dev
+You should use comand in the terminal:

+npm run dev